flutter/flutter/CONTRIBUTING.md

 ----------------

 * `./sky/tools/test_sky --debug` runs the tests on the host machine using `out/Debug`.
+* If you want to run the run a test directly:
-* `./out/Debug/sky_shell --package-root=sky/packages/workbench/packages sky/packages/sky/example/hello_world/lib/main.dart`
+  - (Linux) `./out/Debug/sky_shell --package-root=sky/packages/workbench/packages sky/tests/lowlevel/trivial.dart`
+  - (Mac) `./out/Debug/SkyShell.app/Contents/MacOS/SkyShell --package-root=sky/packages/workbench/packages sky/tests/lowlevel/trivial.dart`

-  Note: Because Linux is headless, you won't see any UI.
+Note: The tests are headless, you won't see any UI.
 You can use `print` to generate console output or you can interact with the DartVM via observatory at [http://localhost:8181/](http://localhost:8181/).

 Contributing code
 -----------------